-During the three months ended March 31, 2024, we acquired two land parcels located in the United States ("U.S.") for an aggregate purchase price of \$12.9 million.
+During the nine months ended September 30, 2024, we acquired two land parcels located in the United States ("U.S.") for an aggregate purchase price of \$12.9 million.
 In conjunction with one of the land parcel acquisitions, we issued 4,452 common OP units valued at \$0.6 million.
+We also acquired two buildings related to our marinas located in the U.S. for an aggregate purchase price of \$13.7 million.

-During the three months ended March 31, 2024, we acquired two buildings related to our marinas located in the U.S. for an aggregate purchase price of \$13.7 million.
+During the nine months ended September 30, 2024, we acquired one land parcel located in the United Kingdom ("U.K.") for an aggregate purchase price of \$9.6 million.